 The resulting report released in September 2014 is "Assessing the benefits of reducing the prevalence of physical inactivity in Australia by 15% by 2018."

-This submission shows how Australian Sport proposes to lead a cross-sector approach to reduce Physical Inactivity by 15% over 5 years.
+This submission explains how Australian Sport proposes to lead a cross-sector approach to deliver the benefits identified in the above report.

 Section 1: Introduction